 In addition, there will be a listing coming soon of all Law Enforcement Agencies in the nation.
 At the moment, the section is rather convoluted and is one of the reasons for the decision to determine how best to streamline and improve our readers experience.
 Please pardon the rough structure for now.
 In the Enforcement Section of Criminal Justice Law U.S. you will find currently…

-- Andy Taylor VS Barney Fife
+- Andy Taylor Versus Barney Fife: Policing in America

-- How to Grow a Good “Cop”
+- How to Grow a Good “COP”

 - The Future of Criminal Apprehension